PranavBalaji122/PranavBalaji122/README.md

 Created a web page featuring essays by students of color on societal issues.
 Promotes diversity and empathy.

 ### [Portfolio Website](https://github.com/anyeelii/Atlanta_Food_Finder.git)
-● Designed and developed a personal portfolio website utilizing React Js and CSS, showcasing a collections of projects ● Implemented responsive design techniques to ensure optimal viewing techniques across all devices and screen sizes
+Designed and developed a personal portfolio website utilizing React Js and CSS, showcasing a collections of projects